Channel Tunnel: Fires

-There have been three fires in the tunnel, all on the heavy goods vehicle (HGV) shuttles, that were significant enough to close the tunnel, as well as other more minor incidents.

 On 9 December 1994, during an "invitation only" testing phase, a fire broke out in a Ford Escort car while its owner was loading it onto the upper deck of a tourist shuttle.
 The fire started at about 10:00, with the shuttle train stationary in the Folkestone terminal, and was put out about 40 minutes later with no passenger injuries.

-On 18 November 1996, a fire broke out on an HGV shuttle wagon in the tunnel, but nobody was seriously hurt.
+On 18 November 1996, a fire broke out on an HGV shuttle wagon in the tunnel, but nobody was hurt seriously.
 The exact cause is unknown, although it was neither a Eurotunnel equipment nor rolling stock problem; it may have been due to arson of a heavy goods vehicle.
 It is estimated that the heart of the fire reached 1000 °C, with the tunnel severely damaged over 46 m, with some 500 m affected to some extent.
 Full operation recommenced six months after the fire.

 On 21 August 2006, the tunnel was closed for several hours when a truck on an HGV shuttle train caught fire.